 As “The Human Element” dons the front page and main theme of RSA 2020, across all topics of cyberthreats, the conference highlighted the often-overlooked dimension of cybersecurity: people themselves – the make or break, the human factor.

 In a world interconnected, the network of networks is the entire internet of people and things, where every machine-to-machine connection is moderated human interaction.
 Such networks can be those of collaborations, but also of opposition and threat – there is no inside or outside.
-Hence, amidst rapid technology advancements making the gazettes, humans remain central to cybersecurity in a multiplex manner: not only are we the target, but we are also the solution and the problem.
+Hence, amidst rapid technology advancements making the gazettes, humans remain central to cybersecurity in a multiplex manner: not only are we the target, we are also the solution and the problem.

 The human fallibility is the highlight of cyber attackers’ playing ground, exploited in their social engineering attacks.
 Compared to malicious breaching using brute force, deceiving users into compromising their own networks has proven to be easier work for them.
-To err is human – and in the case of cybersecurity, we’re all fallible to cyber incidents resulting from errors in human perception, judgment, decision, or execution.
+To err is human – and in the case of cybersecurity, we’re all vulnerable to cyber incidents resulting from errors in human perception, judgment, decision, or execution.

 Social engineering attacks against enterprises have grown to be more complex and sophisticated.
 Unfortunately, there is no absolute assurance that human error can be avoided, be it skill-based or decision-based carelessness.
 Regardless, it shouldn’t be left inevitable – it’s vital for companies to ensure a risk-smart culture among their employees so that they are capable of identifying social engineering attacks and responding to them.